sudsho/ml-experiments/README.md

 for 2022 the focus shifts more to inference + serving than training tricks.

 todo: clean up the imports in older 2020 notebooks. some were torch 1.6 style.

+stable diffusion prompts notebook is api-only, no training.